HTTP-RPC/Lima/README.md

 }
 ```

-The variadic `subviews` argument allows view hierarchies to be constructed declaratively:
+The variadic `subviews` argument enables view hierarchies to be constructed declaratively:

 ```swift
 LMColumnView(